• HOME

 Recommended by: ESF Graduate Office

-Eligibility: Candidates must earn a graduate degree in an appropriate discipline between 9/1/2011 – 8/31/2012.
-Candidates MUST be nominated by the school or college (not a major professor or other affiliated individual).
+Eligibility: Candidates must earn a graduate degree in an appropriate discipline between 9/1/2013 – 8/31/2014.
+Candidates must pass a qualifying exam.
 Candidates must be US Citizens or permanent residents (i.e. hold a “green card”).

 Funding Amount: Two years of salary and benefits, 160 hours of formal classroom training